 The service managed patient safety incidents well.
 Staff recognised incidents and reported them appropriately.
 Managers investigated incidents and shared lessons learned with the whole team and the wider service.
-When things went wrong, staff apologised and gave patients honest information and suitable support.
+When thing symptoms, staff apologised and gave patients honest information and suitable support.